Council Meeting Information

 Whitecourt Town Council and Administration encourages all members of the community to attend Council Meetings!Town Council Meetings are held the second and fourth Monday of each month in Council Chambers at the Forest Interpretive Centre - 3002 33rd Street.
 (With the exception of the months of July, August and December.)

-- Meetings scheduled on the 2nd and 4th Monday of the month start at 7:00 p.m.
+- Meetings are scheduled on the 2nd and 4th Monday of the month at 7:00 p.m.

 Prior to each Council Meeting, Visitor and Delegation presentation and Public Hearing, the Chair will read statements informing everyone in attendance of the meeting process and guidelines.